 Bound By Flame

 In the world of Bound by Flame, the world is at war with an army of undead controlled by immortal ice lord sorcerers.
 After each battle, the dead are simply brought back, only increasing the size of the undead army, wiping out the forces of the resistance.
-As the situation gets more desparate, a group of scribes try to preform a ritual in order to try to help change the odds.
+As the situation gets more desperate, a group of scribes try to perform a ritual in order to try to help change the odds.

-The game allows you to chose upgrade different skill trees in order to fit your play style - whether you prefer heavy weapons or stealth - and it is up to you how much you allow the flame demon to influence your character.
+The game allows you to choose upgrade different skill trees in order to fit your play style - whether you prefer heavy weapons or stealth - and it is up to you how much you allow the flame demon to influence your character.
 The game is also influenced by your choices, who you decide to follow and listen to can change what actually happens to your character.

 Right off the bat I noticed the graphics were beautiful.
 It was actually what attracted me to the game right after seeing the trailer.
 The other major thing I really noticed right off not far into the game, is that even on the easier difficulties I found this game to be more challenging than many other games I have played.
 Now I'm definitely not the best gamer out there, but I definitely had a hard time and did end up lowering the difficulty.
 I feel that if someone isn't a bit more experienced, they may have a more difficult time getting through the game in general, which can get frustrating, but really offers a more of a challenge for more hardcore gamers.